andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - Context err body in JSON format.
 One liner?
 - Missing unit tests.
 A single test file in each package should get code coverage to report accurately.
+- Full and partial user views from the different channel ops.

 ## Notes